Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > Key Concepts - Poverty as a Challenge

 Inter-State Disparities

-• Poverty rates vary across Indian states, with Bihar and Odisha having high poverty ratios.
+• Poverty rates differ significantly across Indian states.
+Bihar and Odisha have high poverty levels, with ratios of 43 percent and 47 percent respectively.

 Graph Depicting Inter-State Disparities Graph Depicting Inter-State Disparities